 If you have a warm undertones and dark skin:

 Your skin is the perfect canvas for light colours like baby pink, cream and peach.
 They bring out your warm glow, and provide the right amount of contrast that pops against your skin.

 If you have a warm undertones and fair skin:

 Given your fair skin tone, you should steer clear of lighter colours as they tend to blend into you skin.
 To highlight your warm undertones, choose saturated fall colours like coral, auburn, mango, or even earthy greens.
 If you’re going for a classic fail-safe look?
 Black would be perfect to bring out that sun-kissed tan.

 You’re a lucky one.
 Getting the best of both worlds means you have a versatile style to explore.
 Go on, knock yourself out with all the colours of the rack.

-If you managed to answer the four questions above, you’re all set to prepare for that summer beach party.
+If you managed to answer the four questions above, you’re all set to prepare for your next beach trip.